MarcusFulbright/exceloutput/readme.md

 ## Usage

-Generally speaking your workflow will probably look like this:
+Generally speaking your work-flow will probably look like this:

 * Instantiate your `adapter`
 * Instantiate a `manager` and pass it the `adapter`